 Kennel coughs are highly contagious, and your dog may easily catch it from the other dogs it shares a habitat with.
 It would be best to quarantine affected pups and disinfect their habitats and toys to prevent others from catching the condition.

+If your dog coughs after drinking water, you’ll need a solution.
 Watching your dog appear to struggle with basic activities like drinking water isn’t easy.
 If the condition intensifies, seek vet care as soon as possible.

 The good thing is cough isn’t a disease but rather a hint that something is wrong.
 Catching the issues early on is the secret to managing tracheal matters and help your dog live a happy life and drink water comfortably.